unanimous-verdict/Independent.MachineLearning.Projects/README.md

-A collection of Google Colab Notebook containing Machine Learning Models done all by myself either as independent or prerequisite projects.
+Here is where I collate my own Machine Learning Projects, either for requirements or random practicing.